Alive 2007: Critical reception

-On the review aggregator Metacritic, Alive 2007 has a score of 78 out of 100, indicating "generally favourable reviews."
+On the review aggregator Metacritic, Alive 2007 has a score of 78 out of 100, indicating "generally favourable reviews".
 Pitchfork regarded it as "the Ultimate Daft Punk Mixtape", finding that songs from Human After All had been "constantly improved and born anew" for the live set.
 The sentiment was also shared by AllMusic, stating that "It has the feel of a greatest-hits-live concert, but energized by Daft Punk's talents at weaving songs in and out of each other."
 AllMusic considered it weaker than Alive 1997.
 A review by The Star noted that the release and Daft Punk's concurrent tours restored the duo's reputation following the mixed reception for Human After All.
-The use of music from Human After All, which had received mixed reviews, prompted critics to reconsider the album.
-The album won the Grammy Award for Best Electronic/Dance Album in 2009.
+Critics also reconsidered songs from Human After All after they were integrated into the tour.

 Dave de Sylvia of Sputnikmusic gave Alive 2007 a score of four stars out of five and said, "Despite a few individual disappointments, Alive 2007 is as exciting a collection of music as any released this year."
 Entertainment Weekly felt that the live crowd enhanced the positive mood of the performance.
 Rolling Stone stated that Alive 2007 "loses some of the essential experience" of attending the live Daft Punk events.
 The Boston Phoenix also felt that the album package would have benefited from more video content, expressing that a key factor of the live show was its implementation of visual elements.
-In his first positive review for a Daft Punk album, Robert Christgau believed that a full video representation was avoided because "too much scale, flesh and bodily effluvia would be lost."
+In his first positive review for a Daft Punk album, Robert Christgau wrote that a full video representation was avoided because "too much scale, flesh and bodily effluvia would be lost".
 Thomas Bangalter expressed his reasons of not releasing a DVD by stating "the thousands of clips on the internet are better to us than any DVD that could have been released."

-On 3 December 2008, Alive 2007 and its single "Harder, Better, Faster, Stronger" received Grammy Awards nominations for Best Electronic/Dance Album and Best Dance Recording, respectively.
-Both the album and the single were announced as winners during the 51st Grammy Awards pre-telecast ceremony.
+At the 51st Grammy Awards, Alive 2007 won the Grammy Award for Best Electronic/Dance Album, and the single "Harder, Better, Faster, Stronger" won for Best Dance Recording.